5 Keys to Wearing Casual Suits

 Master the Casual Suit

 Casual suit sounds like an oxymoron, but you know it’s possible.
-You’ve seen pictures of the most dapper dudes in the world rocking casual suits.
+You’ve seen pictures of the most dapper dudes in the world rocking the look.
 And now you want to join their ranks.

-Maybe you’ve got a business casual office but you dream of slaying ‘em in a casual suit.
-Or maybe you’re looking to step up your weekend/evening gear in order to properly fit in at that swanky bar.
+Maybe you’ve got a business casual office, or maybe you’re looking to step up your weekend/evening gear in order to properly fit in at that swanky bar.

-Whatever the reason, it’s time you mastered the casual suit.
+Whatever the reason, it’s time you mastered the look.
 So many guys get it wrong but, with a few key pieces and a little bit of know-how, it’s not that complicated.

 Here are the essential tools stylish men use to put together casual suit outfits.